-This was TenEighty’s third year attending Buffer Festival, and this year we attended three screenings, as well as the Spotlight presentation of Hazel Hayes‘ new series, PrankMe.
+This was TenEighty’s third year attending Buffer Festival, and this year we attended three screenings, as well as the Spotlight presentation of Hazel Hayes‘s new series, PrankMe.

-Kicking off our time at Buffer Festival was the Women of YouTube screening on Thursday night, which featured premieres from Hannah Witton, Lucy Moon, Sanne Vliegenthart and Ariel Bissett.
-The screening followed that of previous years, with each creator offering attendees some quick background information on their videos before they played.
+Kicking off our time at Buffer Festival was the Women of YouTube screening on Thursday night, which featured premieres from Hannah Witton, Lucy Moon, Sanne Vliegenthart, and Ariel Bissett.
+The screening followed the format of previous years, with each creator offering attendees some quick background information on their videos before they played.

 Hannah debuted I Am Not an Artist, a video about the struggles she faces when it comes to creativity and society’s notion that she must be an artist since she’s a YouTuber.
 With help from Sam Saffold-Geri, the video left the audience with a simple message: you don’t have to be creative to create.
 As long as you’re driven, you’ll be able to achieve whatever you set your mind to.